dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 2. Unpack it (e.g. dapr_linux_amd64.tar.gz, dapr_windows_amd64.zip)
 3. Move it to your desired location.
    - For Linux/MacOS - `/usr/local/bin`
    - For Windows, create a directory and add this to your System PATH.
-For example create a directory called `c:\dapr` and add this directory to your path, by editing your system environment variable.
+For example create a directory called `C:\dapr` and add this directory to your User PATH, by editing your system environment variable.
 {{% /codetab %}}
 {{< /tabs >}}

-### Verify the installation
+### Step 2: Verify the installation

-You can verify the CLI is installed by running the following:
+You can verify the CLI is installed by restarting your terminal/command prompt and running the following:

 ```bash
 dapr